sodadata/docs/soda/new-documentation.md

 <br />

+#### March 28, 2023
+* Added to Soda Agent documentation to include a setting for which Soda Cloud endpoint to use, according to region.
+See [Deploy an Soda Agent in a Kubernetes cluster]({% link soda-agent/deploy.md %}#deploy-using-cli-only).

 #### March 24, 2023
 * Added content to [Troubleshoot SodaCL]({% link soda-cl/troubleshoot.md %}#filter-not-passed-with-reference-check) to address challenges when using a reference check with a dataset filter.
 * Added instructions to add Soda Cloud to [Google Workspace as a SAML app]({% link soda-cloud/sso.md %}#add-soda-cloud-to-google-workspace).